 Appropriate Vaccine Usage

-This tells you the percentage of residents who received the flu and pneumonia vaccines.
-High vaccination rates should be the norm at this point.
+This is the percentage of residents that were administered the flu and pneumonia vaccines.
+High vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-In Arkansas Nursing and Rehabilitation Center, 12.37% Percentage of Patients
+In Arkansas Nursing and Rehabilitation Center, 8.89% of Patients

 Ability to Keep Residents Mobile

-In Arkansas Nursing and Rehabilitation Center, 14.1% Percentage of Residents
+In Arkansas Nursing and Rehabilitation Center, 6.91% of Residents

-This is the percent of patients that were able to retain mobility over time.
-Optimizing mobility can be a great sign for residents' well-being.
+This is the percent of patients who were able to retain mobility over time.
+Retaining mobility is often a great sign for residents' health.

-This datapoint measures the number of hospitalizations per thousand days of patient care.
-Keeping residents out of the hospital is important to maintaining the physical well-being of nursing home residents.
+This metric tracks the number of times residents are hospitalized per 1,000 days of patient care.
+Minimizing hospitalizations is key to maintaining the physical well-being of nursing home patients.

 Short-term Care: Rehospitalizations

-In Arkansas Nursing and Rehabilitation Center, 14.1 Percentage of Residents Rehospitalized
+In Arkansas Nursing and Rehabilitation Center, 6.91% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Arkansas Nursing and Rehabilitation Center, 12.92 Percentage of Patients
+In Arkansas Nursing and Rehabilitation Center, 11.5% of Patients

 - Wadley Regional Medical CenterAcute Care Hospitals 1.65 miles away1000 Pine Street Texarkana Texas 75501Physician(903) 798-8000